gdsge/gdsge.github.io/source/example/rbc/rbc.rst

 In general, it is crucial to form a good initial guess on the transition functions to make the policy iteration method work.
 Starting with a last-period problem is shown to deliver both good theoretical properties and robust numerical computations (Cao, 2019).
-See xxx for an example on how to define a more complex last-period problem that may require solving a different system of equations, through a *model_init* block.
+See :ref:`Mendoza (2010) <Mendoza2010>` for an example on how to define a more complex last-period problem that may require solving a different system of equations, through a *model_init* block.

 The update of the transition function after a time step needs to be specified such as :code:`c_interp = c;`.
 The update can use any variables returned as part of the solution to the system.
-For example, here :code:`c_interp = c;` means that the *c_interp* variable is updated with *c* after a time iteration, where *c* is one of the policy variables solved by the system of equations, to be specified below.
+For example, here :code:`c_interp = c;` means that the *c_interp* variable is updated with *c* after a time iteration, where *c* is one of the policy variables solved by the system of equations, specified in the gmod file.

 .. literalinclude:: rbc.gmod
     :lines: 33-36